-Liberty Tax doesn’t have many reviews listed on its Better Business Bureau (BBB) page — and those that are there aren’t recent.
-But there is a large volume of past complaints that you should be aware of before filing your taxes.
-You may also want to find recent reviews of your local branch to see what others in your area thought of its service.
+Liberty Tax doesn’t have many reviews listed on its Better Business Bureau (BBB) page — and the most recent one is from August 2022.
+But be aware of a large volume of past complaints before filing your taxes.
+You may also want to find recent reviews of your local branch to see what customers in your area thought of its service.

 Compare tax refund advances like Liberty Tax Service